neurobotics-egy/Neurobotics_Roadmap/README.md

 ---

+## 🎯 Portfolio Highlights (What You Will Build)

+- Full IoT devices with Raspberry Pi + Node.js
+- Professional Data Analysis & Visualization dashboards
+- Traditional + Deep Learning Computer Vision systems
+- **Custom YOLOv8 Object Detector** (trained by you)
+- Real-time Smart Surveillance System (YOLO + Tracking + IoT alerts)
+- Edge AI deployment on Raspberry Pi
+- 10+ documented GitHub projects

 ## 🚀 How to Use This Roadmap

-1. Follow phases **sequentially** — never skip.
+1. Follow **one phase at a time**
-2. Complete **all tasks** and push every project to your personal GitHub.
+2. Complete **all tasks** and push every project to your personal GitHub
-3. Take every quiz to measure progress.
+3. Take every quiz to measure progress
-4. Build a strong portfolio with 10+ major projects.

-**Status Legend**:
-✅ All resources are **completely free**
-✅ YOLO fully expanded into step-by-step professional implementation
-✅ Projects ready for GitHub portfolio & job applications
+4. Document your projects professionally

+**All resources are 100% free.** No subscriptions needed.

 ---

 ## 📁 Resources & Community

 - **Main Drive Folder**: [Link](https://drive.google.com/drive/folders/16uBt6fvuHnueBUAi6Pn83UCt7ytXhqY0?usp=drive_link)
-- **Computer Vision Hub**: OpenCV, Ultralytics YOLO, Roboflow, Hugging Face, Kaggle
+- **Computer Vision Hub**: OpenCV • Ultralytics YOLO • Roboflow • Hugging Face • Kaggle
-- **Extra Practice**: Kaggle CV competitions

 ---

 **Made with ❤️ for NeuroBotics Students**
+**Recruiter-ready • Portfolio-focused • Industry-standard**

+---

+**Copy the entire code above** into your repository’s `README.md` file.
-**This is the complete final roadmap** — clean, professional, fully detailed, with **professional emojis**, expanded YOLO implementation, and ready to copy into your GitHub `README.md`.
+This is the **complete final roadmap** — clean, professional, premium, and ready to impress.

-**Just copy the entire code above** and paste it into your repository.

-You now have a **world-class, professional roadmap**!

-Any last changes?
-Let me know! 🚀
+You now have everything in one place.
+Push it to GitHub and start your journey! 🚀